ncmreynolds/retroTerm/documentation/readme.md

 ## Widget attributes

 Widgets make heavy use of attributes.
-The legibility and aesthetic of the UI is really helped by having slight variations between the widget components, for example, the body as `ATTRIBUTE_FAINT` so the outline isn't glaring and the content as `ATTRIBUTE_BRIGHT` so it 'pops'.
+The legibility and aesthetic of the UI is really helped by having slight variations between the widget components, for example, the body as `ATTRIBUTE_FAINT` so the outline box isn't glaring and the content as `ATTRIBUTE_BRIGHT` so it 'pops'.

 You can check/control the default body, label/title and content attributes separately with the following functions. this is useful for setting a general look for your UI.